Prakasam district: Education

 The primary and secondary school education is imparted by government, aided and private schools, under the state's School Education Department.
 As per the school information report for the academic year 2015–16, there are a total of 4,311 schools.
 They include, 33 government, 2,949 mandal and zilla parishads, 1 residential, 1079 private, 10 model, 37 Kasturba Gandhi Balika Vidyalaya (KGBV), 50 municipal and 152 other types of schools.
 The total number of students enrolled in primary, upper primary and high schools of the district are 562,510.
 The total number of students enrolled in primary, upper primary and high schools of the district are 461,065.

+Rajeev Gandhi University of Knowledge Technologies, Ongole campus is at Santhanuthalapadu.
+Andhra Kesari University was approved in 2021.